SaidShatila/MarvelCharacters/README.md

 Repository is the single source of truth that is used to fetch data(either from the network or from the local storage).

 ## Future Enhancements:
-In addition I will add Anime Tv Series and even include a search bar, improve the UI Design of the app maybe even
+I will add include a search bar, improve the UI Design of the app maybe even